Stellar-mass black holes in the Hyades star cluster?: Methods

 \subsubsection{Initial conditions}

-The sample of $N-$body models consists of 4500 star clusters, initialized with a grid of different total masses $M_{0}$ and half-mass radii $r_{\rm{hm,0}}$.
+The suite of $N-$body models consists of 4500 star clusters, initialized with a grid of different total masses $M_{0}$ and half-mass radii $r_{\rm{hm,0}}$.
 The initial values for $M_{0}$ are set to 800, 1000, 1200, 1400, or 1600 $\mathrm{M_{\odot}}$, while $r_{\rm{hm,0}}$ takes values 0.5, 1, or 2 pc.
-The initial positions and velocities are sampled from a \cite{plummer1911} sphere.
+The initial positions and velocities are sampled from a \cite{plummer1911} sphere, truncated at the tidal radius (see below).

 The cluster initial mass function (IMF) is sampled from a \cite{kroupa2001} IMF between $0.08 - 150 \, \mathrm{M_{\odot}}$.
 For each couple $[M_{0},r_{\rm{h,0}}]$, \cite{wang2021} generate 300 models by randomly sampling the stellar masses with different random seeds.
-On the one hand, this allows to quantify the impact of stochasticity as the result of IMF sampling, which, especially for such clusters with a limited number of particles, play a fundamental role (e.g. see \citealp{goodman1993,boekholt2015,wang2021b}).
+On the one hand, this allows to quantify the impact of stochastic fluctuations in the IMF sampling, which, for clusters with a limited number of particles, are generally large (for example, see \citealp{goodman1993,boekholt2015,wang2021b}).
 On the other hand, different random samplings result in different fractions of O-type stars with $m>20 \, \mathrm{M_{\odot}}$ (the BH progenitors), which deeply affect the cluster global evolution (see \citealp{wang2021}).

-In the sample considered, the mass fraction of O-type stars $f_{\rm{O}}$ ranges from to 0 to 0.34 (the expected fraction for the chosen IMF is 0.13).
+In the models considered, the mass fraction of O-type stars $f_{\rm{O}}$ ranges from to 0 to 0.34 (the expected fraction for the chosen IMF is 0.13).
 The stochasticity of the mass sampling may result in clusters with $f_{\rm{O}}=0$, meaning that they do not contain stars massive enough to form BHs at all.
 The percentage of clusters with $f_{\rm{O}}=0$ depends on the initial cluster mass, and varies from $6\%$ for clusters with $M_0=800 \, \msun$ to $0.7\%$ for clusters with $M_0=1600 \, \msun$.
 Overall, $2.4\%$ of the clusters do not host stars with $m>20 \, \mathrm{M_{\odot}}$.
-No primordial binaries are included in the simulations (see the discussion in Section~\ref{ssec:pbh}).
+No primordial binaries are included in the simulations (see the discussion in Sect.~\ref{ssec:pbh}).